wizard112/poc_library/README.md

 # Code

-  to ask permission don't forget to add it in manifest before.
+  There is a class of constants to ask the good permission. to ask permission don't forget to add it in manifest before.
 For example camera
   1. add in Manifest
      <uses-permission android:name="android.permission.CAMERA" />